lr-agenceweb/rails-starter/README.md

 Mail
 -----
-I used [maildev](http://djfarrelly.github.io/MailDev/) to tset my emails in local.
+I used [maildev](http://djfarrelly.github.io/MailDev/) to test my emails in local.
 You don't have nothing to do, maildev server will be launched in the same time as the rails server with `foreman start`.
 To see your mails, visit `http://localhost:1080`

 Gems:
 -----
 ### [Globalize](https://github.com/globalize/globalize)
-Two language are included by default: french and english
+Two languages are included by default: french and english

 ### [Whenever](https://github.com/javan/whenever)
 Setup two Cron tasks:
-* Regenrate sitemap everyday
+* Regenerate sitemap everyday
 * Make a dump of database every day

 To make this tasks active on your server, just run `whenever --update-crontab <name-of-your-site>`
 For more information read the gem documentation.

-Tests
+Units Tests
 -----
 Basics tests are included, just run `rake test`